ipsy-md/docs/docs/cluster/cecile/access.md

             ```bash
             ssh -X <username>@cecile.ovgu.de
             ```
-        4. To test whether the X-forwarding is properly working start type `xclock` and then enter, if everything is working this command should start a clock.
+        4. To test whether the X-forwarding is properly working, type `xclock` and press enter, if everything is working a clock should appear.

     **Windows Subsystem for Linux (WSL) option:**